vcl/vcl/modules/form/README.md

 ### Control Group

-The concept of a control group with `vclFormControlGroup` which groups an input element together with a label so that they make up an atomic control.
+The concept of a control group with `form-control-group` which groups an input element together with a label so that they make up an atomic control.
 For example a label and a checkbox if such a combination should behave like a single control.
 The elements are aligned vertically.

 ### Inline Control Group

-`vclFormInlineControlGroup` is the same as the previous class but label and control are aligned horizontally.
+`form-inline-control-group` is the same as the previous class but label and control are aligned horizontally.

 ## Usage